ChrisFreeman-USDA/Mapping-with-Folium/README.md

+# Summary
+As a communicator in a government agency, maximizing efforts to inform and interact with our audiences is a cornerstone of the profession.
+This becomes more challenging as we travel across the state, often to the most rural of areas.
+Our current tools in use require us to know every location across a state, which is not generally feasible.
+According to the North Dakota League of Cities, there are 355 incorporated cities spread across the state.
+With the large majority of those being classified as rural or frontier, our eligible program areas encompass most of the state.
+Relying on someone to know where every single one of our obligated projects are, then to aggregate it with funded projects within a reasonable travel distance is inefficient use of time and resources.

+When planning for outreach events, trying to coordinate additional visits in conjunction with the main outreach event presents a challenge.
+The information needed is not plotted on a map and is instead relegated to a spreadsheet.
+The Python script for this capstone shows a way to visualize projects, with usage for both past and present.
+The script scrubs the spreadsheet and plots the points in an HTML format that is shareable with others..

 # DOGS stands for Data on Geocoded Sites.
 It was chosen because we used to have a system called CATS that was used.